duerrfk/doorbell20/README.md

 $ sudo node doorbell20-client-ifttt.js 'ABCDEFGHIJK1234567890' 'doorbell_home' 'f3:23:0d:4c:ce:1b'
 ```

-Argument `ABCDEFGHIJK1234567890` is the key of your IFTTT Maker channelm which you get when you register with this channel through the IFTTT web interface or app.
+Argument `ABCDEFGHIJK1234567890` is the key of your IFTTT Maker channel (obviously here a bogus one), which you get when you register with the Maker channel through the IFTTT web interface or app.

 Argument `doorbell_home` is the name of the generated events.
 You can send many different events to your Maker channel, e.g., from your door bell, from your smoke detector (hopefully not so often), etc. The event name defines, which event has been fired.